elizabrock/minimal-mistakes/wedding.md

 ## Overview

-We will be marrying in the backyard of our good friend, Rick Bradley.
+We will be marrying in the backyard of our good friend, Rick Bradley, who has kindly offered to host our wedding as part of his annual party.

 The wedding will be at 5:30, followed by a quick family-and-friends reception.
-At 7:00, we will be joined by more friends as well as the attendees of the Ruby Hoedown conference.
+At 7:00, we will be joined by more friends, as part of Rick's annual party!

 Food, drinks, and cake will all be served!

 You have the option to stay as late as you like, or to head home once the private part of the evening concludes (7PM).

-## Venue
+## Venue / Location

 The house is located at 5001 Indiana Ave., Nashville, TN 37209.

 We will be holding both the wedding and the reception in the backyard.

 You can park at the church next door, or on the street.
+Please note that the wedding is occurring in Rick's backyard (not at the church!).

 <figure>
   <iframe width="640" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://maps.google.com/maps?q=5001+Indiana+Ave,+Nashville,+Davidson,+Tennessee+37209&amp;sll=36.156181,-86.847585&amp;hl=en&amp;ie=UTF8&amp;hq=&amp;hnear=5001+Indiana+Ave,+Nashville,+Davidson,+Tennessee+37209&amp;t=m&amp;ll=36.162617,-86.846666&amp;spn=0.024253,0.054932&amp;z=14&amp;iwloc=A&amp;output=embed"></iframe>